jtizon001/ideahub/README.md

 ### Project Management
-Commands to Pull while in the main project directory.
+Command to Pull while in the main project directory.

 ```
 git pull
 ```
-Commands to Push tracked changes to master branch of remote repository
+Commands to Push tracked changes to master branch of remote repository while in the main project directory

 ```
 git add .